davidmalcolm/texi2rst/output/options-controlling-the-preprocessor.rst

   causes the preprocessor to treat comments as tokens in their own right.
-  For example, comments appearing at the start of what would be a directive line have the effect of turning that line into an ordinary source line, since the first token on the line is no longer a #.
+  For example, comments appearing at the start of what would be a directive line have the effect of turning that line into an ordinary source line, since the first token on the line is no longer a :samp:`#`.

 -CC
   Do not discard comments, including during macro expansion.
 This is